-The Investments Division is currently in the process of filling two (2) Investment Officer III positions; one (1) is newly added in Fiscal Year (FY) 2021-22 and the other was recently vacated when the incumbent retired in July 2021.
-Selection interviews for the positions will be conducted in October and November 2021, with positions anticipated to be filled during fourth quarter of calendar year 2021.
-As it is intended that one (1) of the new Investment Officer III positions will lead this Project, staff requests that a portion of the September 30, 2021 Milestone and the December 31, 2021 Milestone be delayed to reflect on-boarding of the new employee within the next two months and adjusting the project plan accordingly.
+The Investments Division has filled one of two Investment Officer III positions.
+One is newly added in Fiscal Year (FY) 2021-22 and the other was vacated when the incumbent retired in July 2021.
+The new Investment Officer III was hired effective January 18, 2022 and will be tasked to lead this Project.
+Staff requests that the December 31, 2021 and March 31, 2022 Milestones be delayed to June 30, 2022 to reflect the on-boarding of the new employee and to adjust the project plan accordingly.
 Requested revisions to this Project are included in Attachment II.